boybundit/linebot/README.md

   [![NPM Dependencies][dependencies-image]][dependencies-url]
   [![Build][travis-image]][travis-url]

-LINE Messaging API for Node.js
+🤖 SDK for the LINE Messaging API for Node.js

 # About LINE Messaging API